LuxoftSDL/sdl_requirements/detailed_docs/Policies/EXTERNAL_PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 ..
 etc
 ```
-SyncP Note4: HMI is responsible for removing Policy Table Snapshot when retry sequence is over.
+HMI Note4: HMI is responsible for removing Policy Table Snapshot when retry sequence is over.

 ### Sending Policy Table Snapshot to backend/mobile application (got appID as "default" from HMI)
 11.